Romuch1not1first/live-captions-translator/README.md

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.

+## TODO

+- [ ] Add a check on which corner of the translation window is located - when moving the translation window to the second corner and opening live_caption.exe, boxes to press and translate are not visible
+- [ ] Add close Live Caption with translate window - when closing the main translation window, also close the Live Captions window
+- [ ] Make Live Caption two times shorter - reduce the height of the Live Captions window to make it more compact

 ## Version History

 - v2.0: Complete rewrite with computer vision word detection